-The applicant must use on-site minimum stormwater management standards that conform to guidance established in Section 4.2.3 of the Georgia Stormwater Management Manual (or "Blue Book") to either retain the first 1.0" of rainfall on the site or intercept the stormwater runoff from the first 1.2" of rainfall and reduce average annual post-development total suspended solids (TSS) loadings by 80%.
+The applicant must use on-site minimum stormwater management standards that conform to guidance established in Section 4.2.3 of the Georgia Stormwater Management Manual (or "Blue Book") to either retain the first 1.0 inch of rainfall on the site or intercept the stormwater runoff from the first 1.2" of rainfall and reduce average annual post-development total suspended solids (TSS) loadings by 80%.

-If located within Georgia's Coastal Nonpoint Source Management Area, the applicant must also use on-site minimum stormwater management standards that conform to the guidance established in the Coastal Stormwater Supplement to the Georgia Stormwater ManagementManual to reduce the stormwater runoff volume generated by the first 1.2" of rainfall.
+If located within Georgia's Coastal Nonpoint Source Management Area, the applicant must also use on-site minimum stormwater management standards that conform to the guidance established in the Coastal Stormwater Supplement to the Georgia Stormwater Management Manual to reduce the stormwater runoff volume generated by the first 1.2" of rainfall.
 However, if the full 1.2" of stormwater runoff volume cannot be reduced due to site characteristics or constraints, it should be intercepted and treated to provide for at least an 80% reduction in TSS loads and a reduction in nitrogen and bacteria loads to the maximum extent possible.

-For major impacts under criteria (a) and (b) in Section 391-3-7-.04(2), (h), (k)1. and (k)2. in Section 391-3-7-.05 (2) and (h), (k)1. and (k)2. in Section 391-3-7-.11(2), justification must be provided and mitigation credits or preservation will be required as a substitute when post-developmentTSS and/or stormwater runoff reduction cannot be addressed on the site.
-Mitigation credit purchase or preservation must be in accordance with the Standard Operating Procedure in Appendix B, Calculations for Buffer Credits and Preservation.
+For major impacts under criteria (h), (k)(1) and (k)(2) in Section 391-3-7-.05 (2) and (h), (k)(1) and (k)(2) in Section 391-3-7-.11(2), justification must be provided and mitigation credits, preservation or restoration will be required as a substitute when post-development TSS and/or stormwater runoff reduction cannot be addressed on the site.
+Mitigation credits purchase, preservation and restoration must be in accordance with the Standard Operating Procedure in Appendix B, Calculations for Buffer Credits, Preservation and Restoration Activities.